Opium and the Taiping Rebellion

 Second Opium War

 Meanwhile the Second Opium War was waged by Britain and France against China from 1856 to 1860.
 French and British troops captured the Old Summer Palace in Beijing on 6 October 1860.
 Constructed throughout the 18th and early 19th centuries, this palace was an architectural wonder and the main imperial residence of Qianlong Emperor and where he handled affairs of the state and formal ceremonies.
-According to Robert McGee, chaplain to the British forces. the palace was “arguably greatest concentration of historic treasures in the world, dating and representing a full 5,000 years of an ancient civilization.”
-The halls of the palace stored artwork and antiquities, along with unique copies of literary works and compilations
+The halls of the palace stored artwork and antiquities, along with unique copies of literary works and compilations.

 Old Summer Palace, Beijing